 Being a small town, Canton does not have a public transit system used by locals to get to and from work.

-The education level of Canton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.74% of adults 25 and older in Canton have a college degree.
+The percentage of adults in Canton who are college-educated is close to the national average for all communities of 21.84%: 17.74% of the adults in Canton have a bachelor's degree or advanced degree.

 The per capita income in Canton in 2022 was $33,384, which is middle income relative to North Carolina and the nation.
 This equates to an annual income of $133,536 for a family of four.
 However, Canton contains both very wealthy and poor people as well.